 Relatives of U.S Citizens

 Immigration is possible through family members, as long as those family members are U.S citizens or legal permanent residents.
 You can be sponsored for immigration if you are one of the following family members of a U.S. citizen.
 If your family member is a legal permanent resident, some of these options are not available to you (e.g. not eligible as a sibling of a legal permanent resident).
-You can find out whether you qualify specifically by completing our immigration eligibility report.

 - Husband or Wife